arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ![Arduino Pro 4G Module - AT Commands](assets/portentaMIDcarrier_mpcie_4gmodem_at1.png)

-To send AT commands, *ModemManager* must be in debug mode.
+To send AT commands, *ModemManager* must be in debug mode:

 ```bash
 sudo systemctl stop ModemManager
 ```

-The command below starts *ModemManager* in the background and redirects its output to a log file.
+The following command starts *ModemManager* in the background and redirects its output to a log file:

 ```bash
 sudo ModemManager --debug > /var/log/modemmanager.log 2>&1 &